Qsymia extended-release capsulesPronunciation

-Qsymia extended-release capsules is used for:
+Qsymia extended-release capsules are used for:

 Reducing weight in certain patients when used in combination with exercise, diet, and behavioral modification.

-Qsymia extended-release capsules is a combination of 2 medicines used to control appetite.
+Qsymia extended-release capsules are a combination of 2 medicines used to control appetite.
 Exactly how it works is not known, but it is thought to help to release certain chemicals in the brain that control appetite.